safalta1/safalta1/README.md

-- 🔭 Diving into the world of programming and creativity **for societal impact**
+- 🔭 Diving into the world of programming and creativity

 - 🌱 "The best way to predict the future is to invent it." **- Alan Kay**

 - 💬 Ask me about **anything Tech! :))**

-- ⚡ Fun fact **I love volunteering and have been a part of Leo Club International for more than 5 years.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">